 What does it mean to be responsible?
 And how has neoliberalism changed our conception of personal responsibility?
 Maria Armoudian speaks to Susanna Trnka about the factors that shape our lives, and our ways of being: ideas, events, and what she calls ‘traversing’.

 Susanna Trnka is an Associate Professor of Social Anthropology at the University of Auckland.
-She is the co-editor of Competing Responsibilities: The Politics and Social Ethics of Responsibility in Contemporary Life and State of Suffering: Political Violence and Community Survival in Fiji.
+She is an expert in social anthropology and is the co-editor of Competing Responsibilities: The Politics and Social Ethics of Responsibility in Contemporary Life and State of Suffering: Political Violence and Community Survival in Fiji.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.

 The Scholars’ Circle is our radio show that is broadcast weekly in ten US cities and available via podcast and/or transcript on our website.
 It brings together scholars’ from across various disciplines to discuss current issues in their chosen fields and various research that is taking place.
 For more click here.